Staffing levels & Workload

 - PERFORMANCE (Good/Poor): How successful do you think you were in performing the task?
 How satisfied were you with your performance?

 - FRUSTRATION LEVEL (Low/High): How insecure, discouraged, irritated, stressed and annoyed versus secure, gratified, content, relaxed and complacent did you feel during the task?

 - EFFORT (Low/High): How hard did you have to work (mentally and physically) to accomplish your level of performance?

 Time Load: the amount of time pressure experienced in performing a task.
 This includes the fraction of total available time that a person is busy and the degree to which different aspects of the task overlap or interfere with one another.
-Under high amounts of time load, a user is unable to complete the task due to a shortage of time or interference created by the overlap activities.
-Time Load is rated on the three point scale:
+Under high amounts of Time Load, a user is unable to complete the task due to a shortage of time or interference created by the overlap activities.
+Time Load is rated on the three point scale below:

 - (1) Often have spare time.
 Interruptions or overlap among activities occur infrequently or not at all.